Constrained Deep Networks: Lagrangian Optimization via Log-Barrier Extensions: Conclusion

 \section{Conclusion}

-We proposed log-barrier extensions, which approximate Lagrangian optimization of constrained-CNN problems with a sequence of unconstrained losses.
+We proposed \emph{log-barrier extensions}, which approximate Lagrangian optimization of constrained-CNN problems with a sequence of unconstrained losses.
 Our formulation relaxes the need for an initial feasible solution, unlike standard interior-point and log-barrier methods.
 This makes it convenient for deep networks.
 We also provided an upper bound on the duality gap for our proposed extensions, thereby generalizing the duality-gap result of standard log-barriers and showing that our formulation has dual variables that mimic implicitly (without dual projections/steps) Lagrangian optimization.
 Therefore, our implicit Lagrangian formulation can be fully handled with SGD, the workhorse of deep networks.
-We reported comprehensive constrained-CNN experiments, showing that log-barrier extensions outperform several types of penalties, in terms of accuracy and training stability.

-While we evaluated our approach in the context of weakly supervised segmentation, log-barrier extensions can be useful in breadth of problems in vision and learning, where constraints occur naturally.
-This include, for instance, adversarial robustness \cite{Rony2019CVPR}, stabilizing the training of GANs \cite{GulrajaniNIPS17}, domain adaptation for segmentation \cite{curriculumDA2019}, pose-constrained image generation \cite{poseconstraintsneurips2018}, 3D human pose estimation \cite{Marquez-Neila2017}, and deep reinforcement learning \cite{He2017}.
-To our knowledge, for these problems, among others in the context of deep networks, constraints (either equality\footnote{Note that our framework can also be used for equality constraints as one can transform an equality constraint into two inequality constraints.} or inequality) are typically handled with basic penalties.
-Therefore, it will be interesting to investigate log-barrier extensions for these problems.
+We reported constrained-CNN experiments, showing that log-barrier extensions outperform several other types of Lagrangian methods and penalties, in terms of accuracy and training stability.
+Log-barrier extensions can be useful in breadth of problems in vision and learning, where constraints occur naturally.
+This include, for instance, adversarial robustness \cite{Rony2019CVPR}, stabilizing the training of GANs \cite{GulrajaniNIPS17}, domain adaptation for segmentation \cite{curriculumDA2019}, pose-constrained image generation \cite{poseconstraintsneurips2018}, 3D human pose estimation \cite{Marquez-Neila2017}, deep reinforcement learning \cite{He2017} and natural language processing \cite{nandwani2019primal}.
+To our knowledge, those constraints are typically handled with basic penalties; it will therefore be interesting to investigate log-barrier extensions in these diverse contexts.

-Since our focus was on evaluating and comparing constrained-optimization methods, we defined the constraints from prior knowledge about a few segmentation-region attributes (size and centroid).
-Such image-level attributes can also be learned from data using auxiliary regression networks, which could be useful in semi-supervision \cite{Kervadec2019MICCAI} and domain-adaptation \cite{curriculumDA2019} scenarios.
-It would interesting to investigate log-barrier extensions in such scenarios and with a much broader set of constraints, for instance, region connectivity or compactness, inter-region relationships and higher-order shape moments\footnote{Size and centroid are $0^{\mbox{th}}$ and $1^{\mbox{st}}$ shape moments.}.